 Comprehensive Insurance: Comprehensive insurance (as its name suggests) provides more robust coverage than liability or collision insurance.
 Comprehensive insurance coverage provides compensation to repair vehicle damage if the car or truck is damaged in a way other than through an accident with another driver.

-Some of the most common comprehensive insurance claims include damage resulting from wild animals, fire, break-ins and even riots.
+Some of the most common comprehensive insurance claims include damage resulting from wild animals, fire, break-ins, vandalism, mother nature and even riots.
 Before you sign up for a comprehensive policy, make sure to read about what perils are covered.
-Most policies exclude damage from nuclear accidents, acts resulting from war, and damage that is intentionally caused.
+Most policies exclude damage from nuclear accidents, acts resulting from war, and damage that is intentionally caused by the insured.

 Car Insurance Add-ons

-Medical Bill Coverage: Medical bill insurance covers your medical bills if you are involved in an accident.
-If you don’t have health insurance, you may want to consider picking up a medical bill inclusive policy.
+Medical Payment Coverage: Medical payment coverage covers your medical bills if you are involved in an accident.
+If you don’t have health insurance, you may want to consider adding medical payment coverage to your insurance policy.

-Uninsured Motorist Coverage: Uninsured motorist coverage protects you in the event that you are involved in an accident with a driver who is on the road illegally without insurance or who has cheap insurance that will not cover the entirety of your medical and auto repair bills.
+Uninsured Motorist Coverage: Uninsured motorist coverage protects you in the event that you are involved in an accident with a driver who is on the road illegally without insurance or who does not have enough coverage that will not cover the entirety of your medical and auto repair bills.

-Rental Car Coverage: Rental car coverage pays for the cost of a rental vehicle in the event that yours requires major repairs and needs to stay in a mechanic’s shop.
+Rental Car Coverage: Rental car coverage pays for the cost of a rental vehicle in event your car is in an accident.
+It pays for a rental car while your car is being repaired.

 Roadside Assistance: Roadside assistance coverage provides compensation for things like emergency towing expenses, roadside breakdown expenses and battery jump-starts.